by ProcureDeskLast Updated : Nov-20-2020

-In both cases above, hiring someone internally make sense because you get the domain knowledge and immediate engagement with stakeholders.
+In both cases above, hiring someone internally makes sense because you get the domain knowledge and immediate engagement with stakeholders.

-It is not uncommon for employees to transition to procurement and keep on supporting part of their old operational role.
+It is not uncommon for employees to transition to Procurement and keep on supporting part of their old operational roles.

-The other key assumption is that person you are hiring is able to learn in a reasonable amount of time.
+The other key assumption is that the new hire can pick up the required domain knowledge in a reasonable amount of time.

 Where it makes sense?

-When you are hiring generalist, the goal should be that they are able to get some quick wins so that can you can establish procurement value.
+When you are hiring a generalist, the goal should be that they can get some quick wins so that you can establish procurement value.

-You can always hire later for specific domain knowledge If and when you need a specialist to bring more spend under management.
+You can always hire later for specific domain knowledge if you need a specialist to bring more Spend under management.

-One word of caution here, if you are planning to train your procurement team later on domain knowledge then make sure they have done similar work in the past.
+One word of caution here: if you plan to train your procurement team later on domain knowledge, then make sure they have done similar work in the past.

-Notice, we said similar not same.
+Notice, we said similar, not the same.
 For example, if the person you are hiring has a strong background in sales and marketing, you should not expect that person to become an expert in clinical research.

-However, a person who has done work in sales and marketing can easily handle legal sourcing with enough training.
+However, a person who has done sales and marketing can easily handle legal sourcing with enough training.

-You got your objectives, you got your team.
-Now let’s look at what procurement technology you need to effectively run the organization.
+You got your objectives; you got your team.
+Now let’s look at what procurement technology you need to run the organization effectively.

-Technology plays an important part in enabling the procurement organization and enabling the stakeholders.
+Technology plays an integral part in enabling the procurement organization and enabling the stakeholders.
 There are different areas in which digital technologies are helping in enabling procurement organizations to deliver better value.

-When you are starting a procurement department, your immediate focus is on transaction management, ensuring that basics are in place.
+When starting a procurement department, your immediate focus is on transaction management, ensuring that basics are in place.

-For example, orders are shipped on time and reducing the transaction cost, for example reducing the purchase order cost.
+For example, orders are shipped on time and reduce the transaction cost, reducing the purchase order cost.

 Then the focus gradually shifts to ensuring compliance with your preferred vendors.

-In these areas, a good purchasing system can help you with the automation of different pieces of the purchasing process.
-A good procure to pay system can help you in the automation of the purchasing process and also automates the invoicing process and enable e-invoicing from vendors.
+In these areas, a good purchasing system can help you automate different pieces of the purchasing process.
+A good procure-to-pay system can help you automate the purchasing process, automate the invoicing process, and enable e-invoicing from vendors.

-With that said, we will cover a basic overview of most common procurement technologies available to procurement.
+With that said, we will cover a basic overview of the most common procurement technologies available to Procurement.
 These are sometimes referred to as Source to Pay tools.

-Spend analysis tools are primarily meant for sourcing and data analyst team to analyze historical spend data to identify patterns and saving opportunities.
+Spend analysis tools are primarily meant for sourcing and data analyst teams to analyze historical spend data to identify patterns and saving opportunities.

-Any good spend analysis tool helps you with classifying the historical spend data into category buckets and then provide analytics to support the decision-making process.
+Any good spend analysis tool helps you classify the historical spend data into category buckets and then provides analytics to support the decision-making process.

 Now a spend analysis tools make sense when you have disparate systems and good line descriptions.
-The tool can then harmonize the data into one common classification schema and provide granular visibility at line item level.
+The tool can then harmonize the data into one standard classification schema and provide granular visibility at the line item level.

-If you are just starting with a procurement team, chances are that you have limited data to start with.
-You probably have supplier level visibility and in that case, you don’t a spend analysis tool to just evaluate your supplier spend.
+If you are starting with a procurement team, the chances are that you have limited data.
+You probably have supplier-level visibility, and in that case, you don’t have a spend analysis tool to evaluate your supplier Spend.
 You can use our free spend analysis template here.

-When you are starting the procurement department, you would probably would have limited opportunity to run RFP’s.
-This is for two reasons
+When you are starting the procurement department, you would probably have limited opportunity to run RFP’s.
+This is for two reasons:

-We normally see organizations investing in eSourcing tools when they have a large volume of RFP’s and when they have a large number of stakeholders.
+We usually see organizations investing in sourcing tools when they have a large volume of RFP’s and a large number of stakeholders.

-1. It allows you store contracts at one single place with rich information.
-Having rich data about contracts helps you track key renewal dates, understand contract risks and so on.
-The biggest benefit is that you don’t have to keep looking in people drawers for the contracts.
+1. It allows you to store Contracts in one single place with rich information.
+Having rich data about contracts helps you track key renewal dates, understand contract risks, and so on.
+The most significant benefit is that you don’t have to keep looking in people’s drawers for the contracts.

-2. It allows you to easily draft new contracts.
-If you always like to use your own contract copy, this is a good option.
-Having a contract tool for creating new contracts enable the legal department to provide standard clauses and their fallbacks.
+2. It allows you to draft new contracts quickly.
+If you always like to use your contract copy, this is a good option.
+Having a contract tool for creating new contracts enables the legal department to provide standard clauses and fallbacks.

-Once the sourcing team have this information, they can decide when to include your legal team for further review
+Once the sourcing team has this information, they can include your legal team for further review.

 Contact management technology makes sense for the following reasons